 Golf Betting Sites & Offers

-Golf is a hugely popular sport to bet on and better technology now means you can really get into tournaments and easily track your players amongst large fields.
+Golf is a hugely popular sport to bet on and better technology now means you can really get into tournaments and easily track your players among large fields.

-The sport is one of the highest paying around, with top golf earners cashing in on over $100 million in their careers these days.
+The sport is one of the highest paying around in terms of prize money, with top golf earners cashing in on over $100 million in their careers these days.
 Sponsorship is massive in golf, especially from the bookies themselves, and as a consequence you can be sure to find great golf offers for both major and minor PGA, European Tour, Champions Tour and even LPGA events.

 The game of golf has a perfect structure for betting on.
 Whether you want to bet on an outright tournament winner and sit back and watch or bet hole by hole there is a wager for you.